neub/wr-nic/doc/wr-nic.md

-> ***Notes***: These steps are a simple resume on how to compile the firware specifically for the wr-nic, you should also look at the wrpc-v2.0.pdf documentation located at attachment section in [wrpc] to understand how to use it and how to compile for other configurations.
+> ***Notes***: These steps are a simple resume on how to compile the firware specifically for the wr-nic, you should also look at the wrpc-v2.0.pdf documentation located at attachments section in [wrpc] to understand how to use it and how to compile for other configurations.